risk-first/website/estimating/Perverted.md

 In [Estimates](Estimates.md) we said that the main (good) reason for estimating is:

 > "**To allow for the creation of _events_.**  As we saw in [Deadline Risk](Deadline-Risk.md), if we can put a date on something, we can mitigate lots of [Coordination Risk](Coordination-Risk.md).
 Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication](Communication-Risk.md).
 "Attack at dawn" allows disparate army units to avoid the [Coordination Risk](Coordination-Risk.md) inherent in "attack on my signal".
 This is a _good reason for estimating_ because by using events you are mitigating [Coordination Risk](Coordination-Risk.md).
-This is often called a _hard deadline_." -- [Estimates, _Risk First_](Estimates.md)
+This is often called a _hard deadline_." -- [Estimates, _Risk-First_](Estimates.md)

 But here, we've seen that the long-term benefits of good estimates are sacrificed for the short-term gain of a contract won or a client impressed.